-The named governor for safeguarding will report on online safety practice and incidents, including outcomes, on a regular basis to the wider governing body.
+The named governor for safeguarding will report on online safety practice and incidents, including outcomes, as well as appropriate filters and monitoring systems, on a regular basis to the wider governing body.
+In addition, the governors should consider the age range of the children, number of children, how often they access the IT system and proportionality of costs versus safeguarding risks.

 Northbourne Park School recognises the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras and wearable technology.
-In accordance with KCSIE 2021 and EYFS 2021.
+In accordance with KCSIE 2022 and EYFS 2022.
 Northbourne Park School has appropriate mobile and smart technology and image use policies in place, which are shared and understood by all members of the community.